 Some important definitions

 1. Charles Bonnet Syndrome: this usually has to do with visual hallucinations.
 Such experiences are not real and can also happen in people who are alright mentally speaking.
-The perception may involve images that are familiar or unfamiliar.
+What they see may include familiar or unfamiliar images.
 The images can be of patterns, inanimate objects, animals, and people.

 Types of visual hallucination